oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 * Security considerations: See the Security Considerations section of [[ this specification ]], [@!RFC7519], and [@RFC8725].
 * Interoperability considerations: n/a
 * Published specification: [[ this specification ]]
-* Applications that use this media type: TBD
+* Applications that use this media type: Applications requiring selective disclosure of integrity protected content.
 * Fragment identifier considerations: n/a
 * Additional information:
    * Magic number(s): n/a